How to Bake Bread

 The equipment and ingredients needed to bake bread aren’t a huge up-front investment.
 Chances are your pantry is stocked with enough to get started right now.

-Plastic dough scraper (left): This flexible, inexpensive little guy is a super-useful tool.
+Plastic dough scraper (pictured above): This flexible, inexpensive little guy is a super-useful tool.
 Use it to gently ease dough out of a bowl and off work surfaces.
 It also doubles as a counter scraper for cleanup.

 Dutch oven: Baking bread in a covered Dutch oven traps in moisture, simulating hearth baking.
 (This is essential for the no-knead method; see below.)